 - How do I know if a computer is rare?

 - Where can I get my hands on a vintage computer/console?

 - How much money could I make collecting vintage computer?

 - What are my old apple products worth?

 - That seems a lot of effort… should I just start from now?

-As we said above, history is important.
-Technology represents a roadmap of human innovation, genius and progress and deserves to be celebrated.
-These items are an important part of our lives.
+When it comes to collecting vintage computers and gadgets, history is important.
+Technology represents a roadmap of human innovation and progress and it’s this that collectors celebrate.
+These vintage pieces of tech have been an important part of our lives.